 If a screw is fastened too tightly, it may break.
 If a screw is not fastened enough, it may loosen.
 This will cause a crash with injuries.

-▶ Always observe the indicated tightening torque on the screw or in Section 3.5.
+▶ Always observe the indicated tightening torque on the screw or in the operating instructions.